Looking for your London Newborn Photographer? Questions to ask!

 With this short list start getting in touch and ask the questions you are more concerned about.

-Please let me add that price should be your lowest concern when you are choosing someone handling your little baby.
+Please let me add that price should be your lowest concern when you are choosing a newborn photographer.
 Experience and knowledge should be what’s more important for you.
 Think how much you spend on prams sets, nurseries or new phones for example and after a few years you simply dismiss them.

 Why should you be willing to spend more on that than some memories that will last a lifetime and will be passed on?